-- (a) Where an employee is directed by the Employer to attend a staff meeting or a committee meeting during his/her regular working hours, the employee shall be compensated at his/her regular hourly rate for the time spent in such attendance. - (b) Where an employee is directed by the Employer to attend a staff meeting or committee meeting outside of normal working hours, he/she shall be paid in accordance with the provisions of the Collective Agreement.
+- (a) Where an employee is directed by the Employer to attend a staff meeting or a committee meeting during their regular working hours, the employee shall be compensated at their regular hourly rate for the time spent in such attendance. - (b) Where an employee is directed by the Employer to attend a staff meeting or committee meeting outside of normal working hours, they shall be paid in accordance with the provisions of the Collective Agreement.